 Start V-REP.

-Open the scene warehouseStatic.ttt in the vrepFiles folder situated in the unzipped archive.
+Open the scene warehouseStaticThree.ttt in the vrepFiles folder situated in the unzipped archive.

 3.2 JACK EXECUTION AND COMPILATION

-Open a terminal emulator (a CLI on Windows) and move into the folder target
+Open a terminal emulator (a CLI on Windows) and move into the AOSE-JACK-VREP-2017 folder.

-Launch the JDEf you have Windows launch the .bat file if you have Mac OSlaunch the .sh scriptand if you have Linux run the .sh file.
+Launch the JDE script.
+If you have Windows, launch the .bat file; if you have Mac OS, launch the .sh script; and, if you have Linux, run the .sh file.
 For instance, on Macs use the following command:

 $ ./JDE.sh